 Why Would You Need One or the Other?

-With winter fast approaching and cooler temperatures already felt in the air, it is important to maintain the humidity levels in your home because you will be increasing the temperature of your residence with drying heating systems.
-We have to heat our homes in the winter not only for our physical well-being but to also avoid a dreaded water pipe freezing then exploding all over the place!
+We have to heat our homes in the winter not only for our physical well-being but to also avoid a dreaded water pipe freezing and then exploding all over the place!
 So, using a humidifier can add well-appreciated moisture in the air and avoid any mishaps either structural in terms of the home or physical in terms of your health.

-Perhaps you have heard the horror stories of children, elderly, or pets receiving burns from warm mist humidifiers, but cool mist humidifiers can alleviate this concern.
-Or you could use a device that isn’t mist based at all and instead uses a complex internal operating system to omit water into the air.
+Perhaps you have heard horror stories of children, the elderly, or pets receiving burns from warm mist humidifiers, but cool mist humidifiers can alleviate this concern.
+Or you could use a device that isn’t mist-based at all and instead uses a complex internal operating system to omit water into the air.
 This is the ultrasonic humidifier.

 So, what is the difference?
 Which one is better?
 Let’s take a look to find out.

-IMAGE | PROS | CONS |
+IMAGE PROS CONS

-Ultrasonic |
+Ultrasonic

 PROS